frpcarvalho/Bone-Mineral-Density-in-Older-Adults/README.md

 This repository contains an analysis of the L1-4 bone mineral density using various attributes.
 The main objective is to create a predictive model for bone mineral density.

 Data
 The data used in this project comes from [He, Linfeng, 2022, "Bone mineral density", https://doi.org/10.7910/DVN/UDZIJS, Harvard Dataverse, .
-They contain information about [INSERT BRIEF DESCRIPTION OF THE DATA].

 Note: If the data have privacy restrictions or are too large to be included in the repository, replace the above description with instructions or links to obtain the data.